-Currently there is a boom in equity crowdfunding platforms all around the world.
-Businesses can now obtain funds in exchange of equity via these platforms (e.g. kickstarter.com).
-This type of funding usually suit new/startup businesses that are looking for support to help their businesses get kick started.
+Currently, there is a boom in equity crowdfunding platforms all around the world.
+Businesses can now obtain funds in exchange for equity via these platforms (e.g. kickstarter.com).
+This type of funding usually suits new/startup businesses that are looking for support to help their businesses get kick-started.
 These are investors who are willing to fund an idea in return for a stake in it.

 3. Fund your business via invoice financing